-The Liberal government has introduced legislation to provide workers in federally regulated sectors with 10 days of sick pay - while also making it an offence to intimidate or prevent patients from seeking care, or to interfere with health professionals trying to deliver it.
+The Liberal government has introduced legislation to provide workers in federally regulated sectors with 10 days of sick pay - while also making it an offence to intimidate or prevent patients from seeking care, or to interfere

 Bill C-3, which amends the Criminal Code and the Canada Labour Code, was unveiled today by Labour Minister Seamus O'Regan and Justice Minister David Lametti.
 Read the CBC article.